Platform and Technology Capabilities

 Global Trade: Top Five Questions Every Tech Decision Maker Should Ask When Evaluating Major Change

-Home / IT Blogs / Defining an IT Integration Strategy for Mergers and Acquisitions
+Home / Insights / Blog / Defining an IT Integration Strategy for Mergers and Acquisitions

 Given the current state of business, the number of M&As is expected to rise in the next few years.
 But despite how well the business strategies of those getting together are aligned, IT synergies are often elusive.
 For such organizations, integration of technology and operations is sure to prove difficult, usually because of inadequate consideration during the due diligence stage.
 A haphazard approach means executives have little or no idea about the costs and practical realities of IT integration – draining value from the unison.